Back to Top

 Outside the Classroom

-Students learn human gross anatomy in a full dissection cadaver lab rather than a simulation lab.
+First year students learn human gross anatomy in a full dissection cadaver lab rather than a simulation lab.

 Multiple volunteer opportunities exist across health care fields, including the Equality Clinic and Clinica Latina.